CatTail/catlog/assets/examples/readme/index.md

 [![Build Status](https://travis-ci.org/CatTail/catlog.png?branch=develop)](https://travis-ci.org/CatTail/catlog)

 ## Introduction
 Catlog is a static site generator.
-It allow users to use markdown syntax to write post and publish it with html format.
-Catlog has a inner test server to allow you see post result after write it.
+It allow users to use markdown syntax to write blog article and publish it with html format.
+Catlog has a inner test server to allow you see your blog after write it.
 It also support for self theme and plugin definition.

 Live demo [blog.cattail.me](http://blog.cattail.me)